A story that’s been brewing for some time

 Enter John Fuller

-The Thompson brothers invited Philip Wood, brother of London’s Lord Mayor, into the partnership, but Wood knew his money alone couldn’t save the brewery.
+The Thompson brothers invited Philip Wood, brother of London’s Lord Mayor, into the partnership, but Wood knew his money alone couldn’t save the company.
 He too looked elsewhere for help.
 It came from one John Fuller.

 In 1839, John Fuller died and passed control to his son, John Bird Fuller.
 The younger Fuller moved quickly to make his mark, and by 1845 he’d severed ties with the Thompsons to take the reins by himself.

 He sought investment and expertise from third parties though, and John Smith – already helping to run a successful brewery elsewhere – was invited aboard.
 He invested on behalf of his son, Henry Smith, and his son-in-law, John Turner.

 So it was that Fuller, Smith & Turner came into being.